nileshvj2/azure_ai_agent_workshop/README.md

 # azure_ai_agent_workshop

-Azure AI Agent service hands on workshop (Internal)
+Hands on workshop to build a generative AI agent using Azure AI Foundry and Azure OpenAI service.

 # Pre-requisite